-However, we tend to consider Debt Freedom to be achieved when the person paid off all their high interest debt except mortgage debt.
+However, we tend to consider Debt Freedom to be achieved when the person paid off all their high-interest debt EXCEPT mortgage debt.

 It is time to start accumulating wealth.

 You can follow my Wealthy Formula.
-This is the formula how most people build wealth.
+This is the formula for how most people build wealth.
 The gurus you encountered will say the same thing.

 Basically, you have more control over your situation versus when you are a slave to debt and your job.